hanwenzhang123/fullstack-note/01-note/README.md

 - Use alt tags describe imagines.
 - Improve title tags.

+#### tabindex 0 vs tabindex -1
+- tabindex= "0" allows elements besides links and form elements to receive keyboard focus.
+It does not change the tab order, but places the element in the logical navigation flow, as if it were a link on the page.
+- tabindex= "-1" removes the element from the navigation sequence, but can be made focusable using javascript.

 #### Character Encoding
 - To display an HTML page correctly, a web browser must know which character set to use.
 - Charset a table of unique numbers assigned to different characters like letters, numbers and other symbols like ASCII 128 different characters